HandyKurniawan/na_polar_codes_framework/README.md

 ### Example of running code of length N=16 (n=3) for logical |+>

-First, we need to import the installed framework, **NAPC**.
-The token is also needed since we want to run the simulator with the calibration-based noise model from IBM.
+First, you need to import the installed framework, **NAPC**.
+The token is also needed since you need to run the simulator with the calibration-based noise model from IBM.

 ```python
 from NAPC import NAPC, conf